primalmotion/bootsig/README.md

 You will be prompted for your passphrase (or your pin if you use a smartcard) to sign `/boot/boot.sum` and `/boot/boot.count`

+You can verify the signature anytime by running:

+    sudo bootsig-verify

+You can also check the status of the last run of `bootsig-verify` by running:

+    bootsig-check

+> NOTE: `bootsig-check` is not checking any signature and only checking the last
+> reported status of `bootsig-verify`.
+This is less secure, but does not require
+> root privileges.

 ## Post script

 You probably want to know if the boot partition has been tampered with, like